 Have you ever spent a weekend in nature and came back home more refreshed?
 Those who spend more time outdoors can enjoy mental health benefits.
-Therefore, when you build a backyard garden or take a walk to work, you should feel less anxious and stressed — and that’s all while you reduce your carbon footprint.
+Therefore, according to a naturopathic doctor in Phoenix, when you build a backyard garden or take a walk to work, you should feel less anxious and stressed — and that’s all while you reduce your carbon footprint.

 It’s evident that green choices themselves make you happier, too.
 These actions give you purpose.
 After all, your decisions can lead to better lives for other people.
 It’s always helpful to partake in activities that have positive impacts.
 Additionally, you’ll learn to lead a more mindful life.

 If you know your activities will essentially save lives by helping fight climate change, you can feel even better about them.

 Many companies transitioned to remote work in 2020.
 This decision has environmental benefits, as employees don’t have to commute and buildings don’t use much energy.
 There’s also less waste generated overall.

 This switch has other advantages.
 If you work remotely, you’ll probably be more productive throughout the workday.
 There won’t be distractions like chatty co-workers to pull you away from your work.
 Instead, you have more ownership over your space because you’re at home.